corentin-regent/poetrelease/README.md

 You can choose to setup Python and Poetry yourself in your workflow, and pass `setup-poetry: false` as an argument to Poetrel.

-If you wish to override the commit message, make sure to still include `[skip actions]` in it if you would like Poetrel's commit not to trigger additional workflow runs.
+If you wish to override the commit message, make sure to still include `[skip actions]` if you would like Poetrel's commit not to trigger additional workflow runs.